DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Experimental Setup

-All the tasks use a multiple-choice format to maintain strict methodological alignment with MMLU.
-The model inference is performed using the log-likelihood evaluation mode, where each answer option is appended to the input prompt and the log-likelihood of that option appearing after the given prompt is output by the model.
-The option with the highest log-likelihood is chosen as the model's answer, and this prediction is deemed correct if it matches the correct answer for that question.
-Finally, we repeat each experiment five times, and we report the average accuracy, computed as the mean proportion of correctly predicted instances across all test items in all five runs.
-For each dialect/language, we average the accuracy over all 32 topics (unless stated otherwise).
-This design upholds transparency, comparability, and reproducibility while providing a controlled and interpretable framework for analyzing the sensitivity of Arabic-enabled models to dialectal variation and linguistic context.
+All tasks follow a multiple-choice format to align with MMLU.
+We use log-likelihood evaluation, appending each answer option to the prompt and selecting the one with the highest log-likelihood as the model's prediction.
+Then, the accuracy is determined by exact match with the gold answer.
+Each experiment is repeated five times, and we report the average accuracy across runs and across the 32 topics per dialect/language (unless stated otherwise).
+This setup ensures transparency, comparability, and controlled analysis of model sensitivity to dialectal variation.